DaveBenham/VenomModules/README.md

 Determines the number of channels to output.
 All channels will be identical.
 The default is 1 (mono).

 ### Global Button configuration
 The module context menu includes options that configure all buttons simultaneously.
-The options and values are the same as for individual buttons.
+The options and values are the same as for individual buttons, except Custom values are not supported.
+You must configure each button individually if you want custom values.

 If all buttons currently share the same value, then the current value is displayed in the menu.
 If at least one button is different then the current value is empty.